 The problematic use of pain medications has increased drastically over the last decade.
 Pain medication can be highly addictive, as it blocks both physical and emotional pain receptors, thus the experience of pain is minimized.
-Pain medications are part of a family of highly addictive substances called “opioids”.
-The impact of opioid use has had significant political and legal ramifications over the years and has single handedly destroyed many communities across the nation.
-Although Fentanyl is one of the most widely abused opioids–nearly 50 to 100 times more potent than morphine–the drug is still largely obscure to the general public.
-What does Fentanyl look like, for example, is a common question.
-It’s critical to know some facts on this controlled substance and why it’s so incredibly lethal.
+Pain medications are part of a family of addictive substances called “opioids.”
+While opioids have their medical applications, the more potent substances are wreaking havoc on communities nationwide.
+One of the more identifiable medications is fentanyl.
+However, many are unaware of what it is and why it’s so deadly.
+What does fentanyl actually look like and should everyone be concerned?

 Historically, opioids have been prescribed by doctors for pain management.
 Unfortunately, the prescribing of opioids for pain increased drastically without the knowledge of its addictive impact on a person.
 The ease of access to opioids has led to a current crisis in the United States known as the Opioid Epidemic.
-According to the U.S. Department of Health and Human Services use of opioids has increased 142% from 2016-2018 and may account for more than 760,000 deaths from overdose.
-The Centers for Disease Control and Prevention (CDC) offer additional information on the increase of opioid abuse and addiction.
+According to the National Institute on Drug Abuse, the use of opioids has increased 142% from 2016 to 2018 and may account for more than 760,000 deaths from overdose.

 Why Is Fentanyl Prescribed?